-Figure 2: Fenix calibration multiplier percentage differences between February 2014 and February 2015 calibrations.
-The overlapping region between the VNIR and SWIR detectors is clearly visible around band number 349.
+Figure 2: Fenix calibration multiplier percentage differences between February 2015 and February 2016 calibrations.
+The region around band 348 corresponding to the edge between the VNIR and SWIR detectors is clearly visible with the larger than average shift.

 5 Pixel Overflows